ionic-team/capacitor-plugins/app/README.md

 toggleEdgeGestureHandler(options: ToggleEdgeGestureHandlerOptions) => Promise<void>
 ```

+Enables or disables the plugin's edge gesture handling at runtime.

+When enabled, the plugin installs platform edge-gesture recognizers
+and begins emitting `edgeGesture` events.
+When disabled, the
+recognizers are removed and no further events are emitted.

+On Android, enabling the edge gesture handler temporarily disables
+the default `backButton` handler; disabling it restores the previous
+back button handler state.
+The Android predictive-back integration
+requires API 34 (Android 14) or later; on earlier versions the call
+resolves but no events will be emitted.

 | Param         | Type                                                                                        |
 | ------------- | ------------------------------------------------------------------------------------------- |
 | **`options`** | <code><a href="#toggleedgegesturehandleroptions">ToggleEdgeGestureHandlerOptions</a></code> |

+**Since:** 9.0.0

 --------------------